Synergy232/java4-labs-spring-ioc/README.md

 Branch 'master' set up to track remote branch 'master' from 'origin'.
 [CORP\andersja@a-2aj985axc5pyu java4-labs-spring-ioc]$
 ```
-1. Create a new branch changes you will make in this lab: ``git checkout -b code-changes-for-lab`` which should produce the following message:
+1. Create a new branch for the changes you will make in this lab: ``git checkout -b code-changes-for-lab`` which should produce the following message:
 ```
 Switched to a new branch 'code-changes-for-lab'
 ```